 Hokitika Golf Club

-That’s right, Hokitika Golf Club (no website found) is a true out and in!
+That’s right, Hokitika Golf Club (no website found) is a true out-and-in!
 While the greens are not shared, our new friend mentioned that it can be easy to get lost on the golf course.
-Just remember to play the red flags first and then the yellow, consult the map on the scorecard, and to have fun was his advice.
+Just remember to play the red flags first and then the yellow, consult the map on the scorecard, and have fun was his advice.

 Check Your Map